Skip to content

 Tips

-• New hyperparameters can be added to the Config type without invalidating an existing experiment's persistent state, by providing default values for them.
+• New hyperparameters can be added to the C type without invalidating an existing experiment's persistent state, by providing default values for them.

 Source code in src/delphyne/stdlib/experiments/experiment_launcher.py